traviskaufman/yowl/INSTALL-MACOSX.md

 Unfortunately, its not trivial to get YOWL to run on Mac OS X.

-You can either use MacPorts or Brew to install some of the components that YOWL needs.
+You can either use MacPorts or HomeBrew to install some of the components that YOWL needs (graphviz and wget) and we also need Fink (for libraptor version 1).

 ## MacPorts